Fusion center: History of the fusion center concept

-Success stories
+Examples

 Hurricane Irma

 In 2017, Hurricane Irma hit several of the islands off the coast of the US, including the Virgin Islands.
 A couple from Falls Church, Virginia, had been trapped in their vacation home near St. John due to damage from the hurricane.
 They had no means to escape their island, no electricity, and a limited amount of water.
 After their daughter found a video that a pilot had taken from above the island, she noticed the landslide that had trapped her parents in their home.
 She reached out to congressmen, the Federal Emergency Management Agency, the Department of Defense, and the Red Cross, but the resources were not available to provide any assistance.
 The executive director of the National Fusion Center Association, Glenn Archer, was alerted of the family's situation, and reached out to the fusion center in the Virgin Islands, and after working through the night the director of the Virgin Islands Fusion Center was able to locate the couple and deploy an FBI SWAT team to their location.
 The operation was successful, and the couple was able to return to Virginia and be reunited with their daughter.
 At the time of the rescue, the couple had been trapped for seven days, and had run out of potable water.